MikeKaluga/sustainability-report-compliance-nlp/README.md

 - Automatic extraction of requirements from standards
 - Segment-level semantic analysis using Sentence-BERT
 - Matching report content to specific GRI/ESRS indicators
+- Qualitative analysis of matches using a local LLM (Llama 8B)
 - Multi-report analysis: Compare multiple sustainability reports against the same standard via the GUI
 - Export functionality for requirements, report paragraphs, and matching results
 - Advanced filtering of irrelevant content (e.g., footers, headers)